GALDRABOK/Ranveer_Phase2/picoctf/Reverse Engg.md

 ```

-3.Analysis of func
-I traced the flow in func to determine the value required to make the value returned to w0 in main is 0.
+3.Analysis of func:I traced the flow in func to determine the value required to make the value returned to w0 in main is 0.
 Here three hardcoded constants are present.

 ```